SkyeFull90/100devs-projects-skye/codewars/js/README.md

 ```
 Using bun js runtime, and to run the tests from the package.json file.
 Make sure you have bun sh installed locally,
-(you can do so at: https://bun.sh if you don't already have bun) run the following command:
+(you can do so at: https://bun.sh if you don't already have bun.
+Follow the docs there to install bun locally.).
+Then run the following command:
 ```bash
 bun install
 ```